Wednesday, May 21, 2025

 4. Parallels with starvation / torpor responses

-Hyper‑phosphorylated tau, lowered thyroid & growth hormone, insulin resistance, etc., appear in starving rodents and torpid animals—and in AD—implying a shared fuel‑deprivation program.
+Hyper‑phosphorylated tau, lowered thyroid & growth hormone, insulin resistance, etc., appear in starving rodents and hibernating animals—and in AD—implying a shared fuel‑deprivation program.

 5. Life‑history logic: declining foraging & rising expertise

-Hunter‑gatherers’ calorie return crashes after ~45 y; by then skills are routinised, so costly working‑memory circuits can be pruned without loss of competence.
+Hunter‑gatherers’ calorie return is reduced after ~45 y; by then skills are routinised, so costly working‑memory circuits can be pruned without loss of competence.

 6. Metabolic‑syndrome & “thrifty” genetics link